How to Treat Hairballs in Cats

 Skip to a section:

 Hairballs, or trichobezoars, are clumps of hair regurgitated by cats.
-They are often mistaken for fecal matter.
+They are often mistaken for faecal matter.
 Fur is swallowed during the grooming process due to the unique barbs on your kitty's tongue.

 When a cat regurgitates a furball, they often appear to be vomiting or coughing.
 If you've never seen a cat regurgitate a hairball, you might be convinced your cat has just 'vomited up poo'.
 (Yes, sorry for the vivid description, but it's a bit of a gross topic!)